Parents, how many of these financial lessons did your college student learn from you?

 If you talk once a month or even once a year, congratulations!
 You are setting your student up for success.
 But what if you never talk about finances, or only when something goes wrong?
-You may find your child has developed some risky financial habits.
-Those might include late or missed payments ,or credit card debt.
-Here are some tips to get a regular conversation going with your college student about finances:
+You may find your child has developed some risky financial habits such as late or missed payments or credit card debt.
+Here are some tips to start a regular conversation with your college student about finances:

 - Ask "what" and "how" questions that don't mention money at first, but lead to a discussion about budgeting, smart shopping, and planning ahead.
 For example, ask "What kind of meals do you eat at school?” or “How do you find time to study and still see your friends?”

-If you don’t think your student listens to you, think again!
-He or she will listen to you when you set clear expectations about responsible responsible financial behaviors.
+If you don’t think your child listens to you, think again!
+They will listen to you when you set clear expectations about responsible financial behaviors.
 How many of the following financial practices do you expect your student to follow?